emreatabey/House-EDA-and-Price-Prediction-Model/README.md

 # House-EDA-and-Price-Prediction-Model
-This notebook focuses on exploratory data analysis (EDA), feature engineering, and regression modeling to predict house prices using the Kaggle "House Prices -Advanced Regression Techniques" dataset.
+This notebook focuses on exploratory data analysis (EDA), feature engineering, and regression modeling to predict house prices using the Kaggle "House Prices - Advanced Regression Techniques" dataset.

 ## Workflow
 - Data cleaning and missing value handling